Uberspace/manual/source/web-documentroot.rst

 .. tip:: The ``DOCUMENT_ROOT`` variable set by Apache *always* points to the one and only DocumentRoot ``/var/www/virtual/<username>/html`` so you will get a misleading value.
 There is no way to change that behaviour.

 .. warning:: Do not delete ``/var/www/virtual/<username>/html``.
-If this folder doesn't exist, the RewriteRules implementing the additional DocumentRoots don't work, so all your domains will be unaccessable.
+If this folder doesn't exist, the RewriteRules implementing the additional DocumentRoots don't work, so all your domains will be inaccessible.

 Permissions
 ===========